 natural ways to relieve hemorrhoids and constipation

-Chronic constipation (Global) 16% Adults globally with chronic constipation
+Chronic constipation 16% Adults affected globally

 What Are Hemorrhoids and Constipation?